Kiranhinge/News_API/README.md

 search history

+API Integration:
+implement code to fetch data from the new API Using:News API – Free JSON API for Live News and Blog Articles this API

+Templates:
+Create HTML templates for rendering the news data.c creating login page

+URLs:
+Define Url patterns in urls.py

 if you find our work  useful in your research please consider citing:

-@article{
+@article{News_API,
+      Author = {Kiran Hige},
-titile:{Build a customer facing web based application where a user can search for news articles from around the world based on the entered keyword.
-Also create a web portal for them to view results of their previous searches}, author:{Kiran Hinge}, year:{2023}
+      Title = {/Build a customer facing web based application where a user can search for news articles from around the world based on the entered keyword.
+Also create a web portal for them to view results of their previous searches++ Python}, Year = {2023}
 }